VinceAAU/P2/README.md

 This repository is not public yet, so you probably don't have any questions.
-If, by any chance, GitHub has a security breach that allows people to see this repository, and one of those people are interested, we can maybe be contacted at cs-23-sw-2-12@student.aau.dk.
+If, by any chance, GitHub has a security breach that allows people to see this repository, and one of those people are interested, we can be contacted at cs-23-sw-2-12@student.aau.dk.
 Alternatively, you can contact us at our individual emails:

 | Name                      | Email                   |